• Skip to main content

 16 September 2013 by Gramilano Leave a Comment

 For the first time the National Portrait Gallery opens a display space of prints made from portraits from its collections - which visitors can buy!
-Sir Michael Gambon, Robert Powell, Antony … [Read more...] about Robert Powell returns as Jesus in London’s National Portrait Gallery
+Sir Michael Gambon, Robert Powell, Antony Andrews, … [Read more...] about Robert Powell returns as Jesus in London’s National Portrait Gallery

 First painted portrait of Malala Yousafzai goes on display in London